ncatlab/nlab-content/pages/3/0/6/9/9603/content.md

 which say how to left or right multiply a product by an element $u$.
 (The products $u v u$ and $u w u$ are unambiguous thanks to the alternative law.)

-One may consider the weaker analogous structure without unit $e$, the Moufang quasigroup, but the Moufang identities, by a result of [[Kenneth Kunen]] imply that the quasigroup is a loop.
+One may consider the weaker analogous structure without unit $e$, the Moufang quasigroup, but the Moufang identities, by a result of [Kunen 1996](#Kunen1996) imply that the quasigroup is a loop.

 ## Properties